Five Marys FAQs

 Why does your meat taste so good?

 We work hard to raise a quality product from start to finish.
-That begins with great genetics in our animals for things like rib-eye size and marbling, as well as breeding and birth weight/size.
+That begins with great genetics in our animals for things like rib-eye size and marbling.
 We make sure to feed our animals a high quality feed for their entire life.
 We finish our beef with alfalfa and steam-flaked barley for an extended finish time of 180 days on finish feed.
-We also dry-age the whole carcass 21-28 days which is longer than the industry standard or the more common “wet age” and gives a premium flavor and tenderness in every bite - right down to the ground beef.
-Extra care, attention and inputs mean better products for our family and our customers.
+We also dry-age the whole carcass 14-28 days which is longer than the industry standard or the more common “wet age” and THIS dry-aging process gives a premium flavor and tenderness in every bite - right down to the ground beef.
+Extra care, attention and inputs mean better products for our family and our customers!
+HERE is a blog post with more info about how we raise and why our meat tastes so good!

 Where are you located?